Göcek, Fethiye

 The permanent population in Göcek is around 4,500.
 This number exceeds 7,000 during the summer months.
 Since Göcek is a departure and arrival point for Blue Cruises, there is heavy yacht traffic in the town's harbor.
-With its secluded bay, the harbor is quiet and safe, especially for long-distance travelers arriving from international waters.
-Göcek coves and the 12 islands, which are described as a hidden paradise, with clean Mediterranean water, green pine forests, and beaches, have rendered Göcek an indispensable destination for seafarers.
-High-quality boarding facilities, daily boat tours, entertainment facilities on the seaside, and numerous nearby beaches and coves provide various alternatives for local and international tourists traveling by road to spend their vacations.
+Göcek’s coves and 12 islands have been significant sites of tourism for the town.
+As well as boarding facilities, daily boat tours, entertainment facilities on the seaside, and numerous nearby beaches and coves.
 There are many restaurants, cafés, and bars on the promenade.

-Göcek became known to groups of artists and poets and to some fisherman from Bodrum as a result of their cruising along the Turkish Turquoise Coast, a journey later called the "Blue Voyage".
+Göcek became known to groups of artists and poets and some fishermen from Bodrum as a result of their cruising along the Turkish Turquoise Coast, a journey later called the "Blue Voyage".

-Of the beaches, one belongs to D-Resort Gocek which can be accessed paying a daily price or taking out a seasonal membership.
-Inlice Beach is out of Göcek and can be reached by a 10-minute drive; and it is run by the municipality of Göcek.
+Of the beaches, one belongs to D-Resort Gocek which can be accessed by paying a daily price or taking out a seasonal membership.
+Inlice Beach is out of Göcek and can be reached by a 10-minute drive, and it is run by the municipality of Göcek.
 The main island beach is reachable by water taxi from the harbor.
 Other beaches are easily accessible by car or taxi.
 Amongst these is Sarıgerme, a long sandy beach.
 Beyond Sarıgerme is the protected beach of Iztuzu in the Dalyan Delta.
-In the opposite direction, the famous beach at Ölüdeniz is only 40 minutes drive away.
+In the opposite direction, the beach at Ölüdeniz is a 40-minute drive away.

 The Twelve Islands can be reached by private charter boats, simple fishing boats, and larger yachts.
 There are about 20 sailing and motor yacht charter and brokerage sailing companies.
-There are several technical yacht services, chandlers and maintenance services.
+There are several technical yacht services, chandlers, and maintenance services.

 Climate

-In winter Göcek's average maximum temperature is 14°C (57°F).
-In the summer the average maximum is 34°C (100°F) and the weather is sunny for over 300 days in a year.
-Highs of 40°C (104°F) are reached at times.
-Because of its climate, Göcek is renowned for growing wonderful tangerines and lemons as well as oranges.
+In winter Göcek's average maximum temperature is 14 °C (57 °F).
+In the summer the average maximum is 34 °C (100 °F), and the weather is sunny for over 300 days in a year.
+Highs of 40 °C (104 °F) are reached at times.
+Because of its climate, Göcek is renowned for growing tangerines and lemons as well as oranges.